1. The monitoring core

 providing the current states to the GUI,

-the recognition of changes to states and the notifications generated from these.
+detecting state changes and generating notifications from these.

-The architecture diagram below shows the core and its connections to the primary components of the Checkmk Enterprise Editions:
+The architecture diagram below shows the core and its connections to the primary components of the commercial editions:

-The Checkmk Raw Edition is a construction based on the core from the well-established Nagios Open-Source Projekt.
-This offers numerous useful functions and has been proven over many years by millions of users worldwide.
+The Checkmk Raw Edition is a construction based on the core from the well-established Nagios Open Source project.
+This provides numerous useful functions and has been proven over many years by millions of users worldwide.
 This inherent flexibility is one of the reasons for the success of Nagios.

-Alternatively, the core from Icinga can also be utilised.
+Alternatively, the core from Icinga can also be utilized.
 This is particularly popular in Germany, and is based on the same program code, but in recent years it has been developed independently.

 Even though Nagios and Icinga perform exceptionally — being flexible, fast, stable and well-proven — there are still situations in which their limits are reached.
 Where a large number of hosts and services are being monitored, three problems in particular become evident:

 The high CPU load during execution of checks

 The long restart time when changing a configuration